hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 #### Summary

-`*websocket` opens and manages WebSocket connections for a Nablla host and its descendants.
+`*websocket` opens and manages WebSocket connections for a Sercrod host and its descendants.

 - It works in two forms:
-  - As a host attribute on `<na-blla>` to automatically connect once per URL.
+  - As a host attribute on `<serc-rod>` to automatically connect once per URL.
   - As an element directive on clickable or non-clickable elements to connect from within the template.
 - WebSocket messages update dedicated `$ws_*` state fields and, optionally, a property chosen via `*into`.
 - Outgoing messages are sent with `*ws-send`, optionally directed to a specific URL with `*ws-to` / `n-ws-to`.